-With regard to airport connections, in accordance with Article 41(3) of the TEN-T Guidelines, airports marked by an asterisk in part 2 of Annex II to Regulation (EU) No 1315/2013 are only eligible for actions ensuring a rail connection.
-The interconnection of the other airports cited in part 2 of Annex II to Regulation (EU) No 1315/2013 and the other intermodal nodes of the urban area are also eligible when ensured by other transport modalities.
+With regard to airport connections, in accordance with article 41.3 of the TEN-T Guidelines, airports marked by an asterisk in Annex II.2 of Regulation 1315/2013 are only eligible for actions ensuring a rail connection.
+The interconnection of the other airports cited in Annex II.2 of Regulation 1315/2013 and the other intermodal nodes of the urban area are also eligible when ensured by other transport modalities.
 This also applies to airports already connected by rail.